 Union, Ky.
 41091

-Big Bone Lick State Park offers a wide variety of programs dealing with pioneers, environmental education, history, Native Americans, fossils and nature hikes in the Northern Kentucky region for grades K-12.
-We also offer Prehistoric survival skill classes and demonstrations at the park.
-Big Bone Lick is open year-round so schools or other community groups can visit any day of the week by appointment.
-Fees for programs are $3.00 per person.
-A program guide detailing all our programs is available by emailing the park naturalist, Todd Young at email@example.com or call (859)384-3522 for more information.
+Big Bone Lick State Park Historic Site offers a wide variety of programs for grades K-12 about dealing with pioneers, Native Americans, Ice Age Kentucky fossils environmental education, history, and general nature study in the Northern Kentucky region.
+The park also offers survival skill classes and demonstrations.
+As Big Bone Lick is open year-round, so schools or and other community groups can may visit any day of the week by appointment.
+Program fees per student vary per activity.
+A guide detailing all our programs is available by contacting the park interpreter, Todd Young at email@example.com or by dialing (859)384-3522 for more information.

 Blue Licks Battlefield State Resort Park